 Join Black travel groups on Facebook

-Prior to teaching abroad, I joined a Black woman only group in Spain.
-Here, I asked women who were already in Spain about my options and their experiences with Black hair abroad.
-Since I was not in the big cities, such as Madrid and Barcelona, I knew prior to leaving that my options were slim.
+Prior to teaching abroad, I joined a Black woman only group in Spain and asked the women about my options and their experiences with Black hair abroad.
+Since I was not in a big Spanish city such as Madrid and Barcelona, I knew prior to leaving that my options were slim.
 Utilizing online resources only takes a few minutes with a Google search, or even browse an Instagram hashtag.
 Search Black travelers and the location of your destination to find them on Facebook!
 They are full of travelers waiting to offer advice.

 Forget something?
 Shop online or DIY

-The ultimate tip: stock up on your favorite products!
+The ultimate tip: stock up on your favorite products.
 I’m 95% your destination will not have all your favorite products.
 If there is something you cannot live without, pack it to save you a headache.
 Also, wrap your products in plastic bags or Ziploc bags if they are open!
 You don’t want them to spill in your luggage and ruin everything you have packed.
-Here are some ideas that you can alter based on your routine and needs:
+Here are some ideas that you can alter based on your routine and needs.
+Many items you can find on my Amazon Storefront here:

 - Bonnet, durag, satin scarf or pillow case